Welcome to The Amish of Ethridge. Home of the largest Amish community in the Southern United States!

 In 1941 a few Amish families from Mississippi and Ohio came to Lawrence County, Tennessee, seeking good farmland and a place they could call home.
 Many others came after Ethridge was discovered to be their new place to live.
-Today, over 300 Amish families live off the land in the old order way.
+Today, 330 Amish families live off the land in the old order way.
 Lawrenceburg, Tennessee, is the largest city in the county so there are many things to do here.
 We have both outdoor and indoor entertainment, so we're in an excellent location for a road trip for your next vacation!

 See our Old Order Amish Community!

 Ethridge has over 330 Swartzentruber old order, Amish families who live in Ethridge, Tennessee, just north of Lawrenceburg!
 They have primitive tools and very low levels of technology allowed by their ordnung!
 No electricity or phones!
 There are estimated to be around 2,500 Amish persons here!

 The Ethridge Amish community is the largest in the South!